Theta correspondence and the Borisov-Gunnells relations

-which is an equality when $N$ is prime. \end{cor} Two complementary results in the literature describe spanning sets of $S^{\new}_{2,\rk=0}(\Gamma)$.
+which is an equality when $N$ is prime. \end{thm} Two complementary results in the literature describe spanning sets of $S^{\new}_{2,\rk=0}(\Gamma)$.
 For $\Gamma=\Gamma_0(N)$, Li proves in \cite{LI17} that this space is spanned by diagonal restrictions of certain Hilbert-Eisenstein series.
-On the other hand, Borisov-Gunnells show in \cite{BG01} that it can also be spanned by Eisenstein series of weight $2$, and products of weight $1$ Eisenstein series.
+On the other hand, Borisov-Gunnells show in \cite[Theorem.~4.11]{BG01} that it can also be spanned by Eisenstein series of weight $2$, and products of weight $1$ Eisenstein series.
 The first goal of this paper is to explain how similar results arise naturally from the above theta lift \eqref{liftbcg}, by evaluating it on appropriate generators of the homology.
 The second goal is to use this theta lift to obtain relations among Eisenstein series.